Clara Clarita: Construction and design

 Clara Clarita was built for Leonard Jerome in 1864 at Williamsburg, New York by Lawrence & Foulks, a company with a reputation for building fast and elegant steamers.
 Her construction was supervised throughout by W. W. Vanderbilt, Chief Engineer of the Pacific Mail Steamship Company.
 The vessel was named after Leonard Jerome's wife Clara and/or his daughter Clarita, also known as Clara.

 Clara Clarita's frames and outer planking were of white oak, the latter 2+1/2 in inches thick.
 The cabin hatches and combings above deck were mahogany, "plainly but beautifully finished".
 The vessel was 120 ft in length along the keel, and 130 ft on deck, with a beam of 22 ft and hold depth of 10 ft.
 She had a high bow, two raking masts, schooner-rigged, and a single raked smokestack.
 For protection, she was armed with two steel 12-pounder (5.4 kg) Wiard boat howitzers with brass carriages.
 Overall, she was described as a vessel "of an exquisite model, every graceful line proclaiming her speed."

 Interior

-Clara Clarita's interior was designed by one of America's leading shipjoiners, William Rowland, the "Lorenzo Ghiberti" of his trade.
+Clara Clarita's interior was designed by one of America's leading ship joiners, William Rowland, the "Lorenzo Ghiberti" of his trade.
 Below deck, the steamer contained sleeping berths, two cabins, one forward and one aft, a pantry and "a dainty little wash-room aft".
 The panelwork in the after cabin was white with "faint pink tints" and gold highlights, while the forward cabin was "handsomely furnished".
 The berths were fringed with green silk curtains lined with canary-yellow satin, and a black walnut beaufet held the silverware.